Neutrino magnetic moment in the doublet-singlet Leptoquark model: Neutrino magnetic moment analysis

 On the experimental side, the XENON collaboration has reported results on electron recoil events at low energies following a total exposure of 1.16 ton$\cdot$yr.
-This new data clarifies the excess reported by the XENON1T experiment~\cite{XENON:2020rca} as it utilizes a larger liquid xenon (LXe) detector, achieving a $50\%$ reduction in background compared to its predecessor.
 With the experimental results, the following constraints for the transition neutrino magnetic moment have been reported~\cite{Singirala:2023utf}:

 Additionally, the LUX-ZEPLIN collaboration has released its initial results from the search for Weakly Interacting Massive Particles (WIMPs), utilizing an exposure of 5.5 tons over 60 live days.
 However, the analysis has only focused on the diagonal neutrino magnetic moment, yielding the constraint $\mu_{\nu_{eff}}<1.1\times 10^{-11}\mu_B$~\cite{AtzoriCorona:2022jeb}.
 On the other hand, the sensitivity to electromagnetic neutrino properties for the upcoming Darwin experiment has been analyzed in~\cite{Giunti:2023yha}, where the restriction $\mu_{\nu_{eff}}<4\times10^{-12}\mu_B$ has been derived by assuming an exposure of 30 ton-years.
-It is evident from our analysis that the values of the neutrino magnetic moment are on the order of $10^{-12}\mu_B$ at most, particularly when the neutrino mass constraint is not considered, which falls below current experiments.
-Consequently, we are unable to derive any competitive restrictions on the LQ Yukawa couplings based on these experimental results.
+It is evident from our analysis that the values of the neutrino magnetic moment are on the order of $10^{-13}\mu_B$ when the neutrino mass bound is taken into account, which falls below the current experimental limits.